Skip to content

 How many students can one person realistically track?

-TallyFlex supports up to five students simultaneously.
-For simple frequency counting, five is manageable.
+TallyFlex supports up to ten students simultaneously.
 For more complex data collection, you might focus on two or three.
 The key is that TallyFlex removes the mechanical overhead - you’re not shuffling papers, just tapping to switch.

 Can multiple staff track the same student?